-- 1. record the details of the allegations in COMPASS and: - 2. inform the relevant Year Level Coordinator/Unit Leader, Sub School Leader, or Student Services team member.
+- 1. Record the details of the allegations in Compass. - 2.
+Inform relevant year level co-ordinator, sub school leader, student services team member or assistant principal.

-The Year Level Coordinator/Unit Leader, Sub School Leader or Student Services are responsible for investigating allegations of bullying in a timely and sensitive manner.
+The year level coordinator, sub school leader, student services team member or assistant principal are responsible for investigating allegations of bullying in a timely and sensitive manner.

 To appropriately investigate an allegation of bullying, these staff may:

-- speak to the those involved in the allegations, including the target(s), the students allegedly engaging in bullying behaviour(s) and any witnesses to the incidents. - speak to the parent/carer(s) of the students involved. - speak to the teachers of the students involved. - take detailed notes of all discussions for future reference. - obtain written statements from all or any of the above.
+- Speak to the those involved in the allegations, including the target/s, the students allegedly engaging in bullying behaviour/s and any witnesses to the incidents. - Speak to the parent/carer(s) of the students involved.

+- Speak to the teachers of the students involved. - Take detailed notes of all discussions for future reference. - Obtain written statements from all or any of the above.

-All communications with the Year Level Coordinator/Unit Leader, Sub School Leader, or Student Services team in the course of investigating an allegation of bullying will be managed sensitively.
+All communications with the year level coordinator, sub school leader, student services team member or assistant principal, in the course of investigating an allegation of bullying, will be managed sensitively.
 Investigations will be completed as quickly as possible to allow for the behaviours to be addressed in a timely manner.